PARQUE DAS NAÇÕES

 When it was over, the new urban district was dubbed Parque das Nações (Park

-of Nations), and is now one of the largest urban redevelopment projects in
+of Nations), and became one of the largest urban redevelopment projects in

 Europe.